ramonberrios/career-development/impostersyndrome.md

 * Making a list of accomplishments, positive feedback and success stories will also aid to manage impostor syndrome
 * Developing a strong support system that provides feedback on performance and has discussions about impostor syndrome on a regular basis is imperative

+## What To Do When You Make A Mistake?

+When you recognize you have made a mistake and your performance is less than you would like, your next, critical, step is to address the issue - no judgment or criticism.

+Train yourself to look at situations and experiences with an open mind.
+Instead of berating yourself for messing 'IT' up, try to accept what you have done (or not done) and ask yourself "What am I going to do differently next time?"
+This doesn't mean that you ignore your faults or problems, but that you focus on improving them and getting better results.

 ## Explanatory Styles

 ![Imgur](https://i.imgur.com/otwfp8P.png)